pedrocaixeta/pylovo_fork/docs/source/grid_generation/explanation/infdb_buildings_processor.rst

 Data Filling Process
 --------------------

-An overview of the processing steps can be seen in the following visualization:
+A short overview of the processing steps can be seen in the following visualization:

 .. image:: ../../images/infdb/buildings_steps.jpg
     :width: 100%